ar5had/trader/README.md

 * load images in a pretty way
 * use streams and decrease the load time of images
 * Check waiting message in different browser.. implement it with flex if not vendor proof
+* Scroll bar and scrollTop on each component!
+* Remove button styling bug